-> Risk Committee

-A. H.E.
-Nader Ahmed Al Hammadi, Chairman of the Risk Committee, acknowledges his responsibility for the Committee's system in the company for his review of its working mechanism, and for ensuring the Committee efficiency.
+- Business Strategic Development and Risk Mitigation Committee - A. H.E.
+Nader Ahmed Mohamed Al Hammadi, Chairman of the Risk Committee, acknowledges his responsibility for the Committee's system in the company and for reviewing its mechanism and ensuring its effectiveness.

-B. Names of the Risk Committee Members
+b.
+Names of Committee Members